psget/psget/Readme.md

 PsGet Utils
 =============

-Set of commands to install PowerShell modules from contral directory, local file or from the web.
+Set of commands to install PowerShell modules from central directory, local file or from the web.

 Features
 ========